Your In-Depth Parenting Guide On Using Melatonin For Toddlers

 Can a toddler overdose on melatonin?

 Some signs of a potential overdose of melatonin in a toddler, according to Poison Control, include nausea, headache, vomiting, and vomiting.
-The poison control recommends “an adult stays with the exposed person until fully rested and awake.
+The poison control recommends that “an adult stays with the exposed person until fully rested and awake.
 Gently awaken the individual every 30 minutes while napping.
 If breathing is abnormal or the person will not awaken, call 911.”

 When parents have any questions, it’s advised to call poison control at 1-800-222-1222; for an emergency, call 911.